Hs and Ts: Hypoglycemia

 Hypoglycemia was removed from the Hs and Ts by the American Heart Association in their 2010 ACLS update.

 The association between hypoglycemia and sudden cardiac death is unclear.
 Moderate and severe hypoglycemia were both associated with increased mortality; however, giving dextrose is also associated with worse outcomes in one trial.

 Ts

 Tablets or toxins

-Tablets such as tricyclic antidepressants, phenothiazines, beta blockers, calcium channel blockers, cocaine, digoxin, aspirin, paracetamol/acetominophen.
+Tablets such as tricyclic antidepressants, phenothiazines, beta blockers, calcium channel blockers, cocaine, digoxin, aspirin, and paracetamol (acetaminophen).
 This may be evidenced by items found on or around the patient, the patient's medical history (i.e. drug abuse, medication) taken from family and friends, checking the medical records to make sure no interacting drugs were prescribed, or sending blood and urine samples to the toxicology lab for report.
 Treatment may include specific antidotes, fluids for volume expansion, vasopressors, sodium bicarbonate (for tricyclic antidepressants), glucagon or calcium (for calcium channel blockers), benzodiazepines (for cocaine), or cardiopulmonary bypass.
 Herbal supplements and over-the-counter medications should also be considered, alongside narcotics.